darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 -   Post tone-mapping adjustments ("look")
 -   Color-related controls (primaries)

-Throughout this description, references will be made to other tone mappers, namely _filmic rgb_ and _sigmoid_.
-This is to support users already familiar with those modules; however, familiarity with those modules is not required to use _AgX_; it is perfectly safe to skip over such references.
+Throughout this module's documentation, references will be made to other tone mappers, namely [_filmic rgb_](./filmic-rgb.md) and [_sigmoid_](./sigmoid.md).
+This is to support users already familiar with those modules, however, familiarity with these modules is not required to use _AgX_.

 Due to the complex nature of this module, related controls are grouped together in collapsible sections, and the controls are distributed over two tabs.